openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

    ```sh
    sudo mv /tmp/openvino-2022.repo /etc/yum.repos.d
    ```
-3. Verify that the new repo is properly setup by running the following command:
+3. Verify that the new repo is properly set up, by running the following command:
    ```sh
    yum repolist | grep -i openvino
    ```